 It is possible to get around the city by walking.
 The traffic patterns and flow can make a taxi ride longer than the walk would be.
 If taking a taxi, always negotiate and agree to the fare before beginning the ride.
 A taxi ride from the airport to Old City or Getsemani should cost about $10,000 COP.
 Have cash on hand because the driver will not be able to take cards.

 While language may be a barrier if your Spanish skills aren’t up to snuff, Cartagenans are tremendously friendly and will attempt to assist and understand in any way they can.
 Be prepared for a majority of people to only speak Spanish.
 It’s part of the charm of getting to explore this charismatic spot before a boom of tourism changes the character.

 – Most international cards are accepted at larger establishments but anticipate to primarily use cash for your transactions.

 – If you happen to have the luck to be able to spend more than one day in Cartagena, rent a tour or hire a driver to take you to spend the day at Playa Blanca!

 -Make your trip to Cartagena even more exciting!
 Check out Tripadvisor for all the activities and organized tours in Cartagena or around the area.
 Make sure to purchase your tickets to all the attractions right away to skip the queues.

 Pin for later!

-If you have any other prepositions for this One Day in Cartagena Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Cartagena Itinerary feel free to share it in the comments below!